 - Solved Tickets: The number of solved tickets.
 These are tickets that have a Solved or Closed status.

-- First Reply Time (Median): The median amount of time it took an agent to make the first public comment after a ticket was created.
+- First Reply Time (MED): The median amount of time it took an agent to make the first public comment after a ticket was created.
 The time is based on calendar hours, unless you have business hours enabled.

 Tickets created by time reports